 Founded in 1895 as Pine Ville FC, they changed their name to Oldham Athletic in 1899.
 The club was one of the founding members of the Premier League and played at the top tier of English football for several years.
 Once they were relegated, however, they never recovered and tumbled down the league pyramid.

-They are the first club to have played in the Premier League to have also been relegated from the Football League, an unwanted bit of history that their fans try to forget.
+They are the first club to play in the Premier League and be relegated from the Football League, an unwanted bit of history that their fans try to forget.
 They play their home matches at Boundary Park.

-Rochdale are also currently playing their football in the National League.
-A club founded in 1907, they have only recently been relegated to the National League, ending a remarkable 102-year stay in the Football League.
+Rochdale currently plays in the National League.
+Founded in 1907, the club was recently relegated after a 102-year stint in the Football League.
 They currently play their home matches at Spotland Stadium.

 Altrincham FC is the other club from the area that plays in the National League.
 They were founded in 1891 and play their football at Moss Lane.